 Regarding the use of personal data, POJK No.38/2020 is silent on whether the personal data of the insurance company's customers and policyholders regulated under Clause 50 of POJK No.69/2016 (eg, citizenship information) can be stored in the offshore data centre and disaster data centre.
-This topic requires further guidance from the OJK.
+Further guidance from the OJK is required on this.